justb/fsgen/README.md

 fsgen
 ```

-Then you dir will add some files, such as `.eslint.js`, `.editorconfig` and so on.
+Then you folder will add some files, such as `.eslint.js`, `.editorconfig`, and `package.json` will be modified.